fachammer/tree-sitter-lux/README.md

 ### `ERROR` or `MISSING`
 Anything that is not recognized as valid Lux syntax will be encoded by a node of type `ERROR` or `MISSING`.

+## changelog
+All notable changes to this project will be documented in [this changelog](https://github.com/fachammer/tree-sitter-lux/blob/master/README.md).
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).